spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 1. If your target platform is `Cloud Foundry`, type `Cloud Connectors` to select the Spring Cloud Connector dependency.
 1. Click the **Generate Project** button.

-Now you should `unzip` the `usage-detail-sender-rabbit.zip` file and import the project into your favorite IDE.
+Now you should `unzip` the `usage-detail-sender-sample.zip` file and import the project into your favorite IDE.

 #### Business Logic

 Now we can create the code required for this application.
 To do so:

-1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.usagedetailsender` package that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/usage-detail-sender/src/main/java/io/spring/dataflow/sample/UsageDetail.java).
+1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.usagedetailsender` package that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-sample/usage-detail-sender/src/main/java/io/spring/dataflow/sample/usagedetailsender/UsageDetail.java).
     The `UsageDetail` class contains `userId`, `data`, and `duration` properties.
 1. Create the `UsageDetailSender` class in the `io.spring.dataflow.sample.usagedetailsender` package, which resembles the following listing: